facebook/react/docs/docs/loading-data-asynchronously.md

 permalink: docs/loading-data-asynchronously.html
 ---

+React has no special capabilities for dealing with asynchronous network requests and a 3rd-party library or browser API is needed to perform them.
+If a component needs to have its UI respond to new data arriving, it has to call `setState` to rerender itself.

+## Initial Render

 Often, the data that a component needs is not available at initial render.
 We can load data asynchronously in the `componentDidMount` [lifecycle hook](/react/docs/react-component.html#componentdidmount).

 In the following example we use the `fetch` [browser API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve information about Facebook's Gists on GitHub and store them in the state.